Operations for batch chemical processes

-Provide a central location for material handling and personal protective equipment notifications for all chemicals and ingredients used in a formula.
+Provide a central location for material handling and personal protective equipment (PPE inventory) notifications for all chemicals and ingredients used in a formula.
 When a batch is created from that formula, the hazard information can be presented.
 This can provide consistency and hazard communication for all batches.

 Communicate Quality Control Tests to Be Performed

 Do prescribed quality control tests or observations print on the batch ticket that goes into production?

 Defining QC tests or processing observations on the master formula or against a produced item allows for a central data location.
 When a batch is created, these specifications are automatically included on the batch ticket.
 This provides a standard the batch handlers can rely on.

 - Define QC tests to the master formula and produced items in a central database and outside of Excel